alexwlchan/alexwlchan.net/src/_drafts/first-thoughts-on-trans-inclusion.md

 ---
 layout: post
-title: Questions to ask when writing a gender inclusion policy
+title: Questions to ask when writing a trans inclusion policy
 summary: Notes on common themes and ideas in a variety of trans inclusion policies, as we start thinking about writing a policy at Wellcome.
 tags:
 category: Diversity, inclusion and accessibility